-But the film, brought onto the market at the Berlin Film Festival by Latido Films, is no ordinary social realist tract.
-For her feature debut, which world premieres in Panorama, the Ukraine’s writer-director Marysia Nikitiuk has delivered a genre-blender, a coming-of-age tale laced with a local mob sub-plot, vignettes of misery, in country and city alike and a magic realism.
+But the film, brought onto the market by Latido Films, is no ordinary social realist tract.
+For her feature debut, which world premiered in Berlin Film Festival’s Panorama and also screens at Transilvania Film Festival, the Ukraine’s writer-director Marysia Nikitiuk has delivered a genre-blender, a coming-of-age tale laced with a local mob sub-plot, vignettes of misery, in country and city alike and a magic realism.
 The last reflects the mindset of Vitka, a snub-nosed five-year-old rebel who lives in a benighted village in the Ukrainian sticks.
 She bears witness to her teen cousin Larysa enjoying a passionately physical affair with a young hoodlum, called Scar.
 But when Scar is forced to go on the run, and Larysa caves in to her mother’s pressure to do the right thing and marry a young local pig farmer, Vitka has to learn to fend for herself in a hostile environment.
 To do so, she uses her imagination.

 Mihal Englert, DoP on Malgorzata Szumowska’s “Body” and Ari Folman’s “The Congress,” serves as cinematographer.
 The film was lead-produced by Igor Savychenko at Ukraine’s Directory Films with the Ukraine’s Solar Media Entertainment, Macedonia’s Focus In and Poland’s Message Film.
 Nikitiuk’s screenplay won the Kieslowski award for best script at Cannes in 2016, as part of ScriptEast, a Creative Europe development program.
 It was selected for Works in Progress at Warsaw, Tallinn, Vilnius, Trieste and Odessa.
 Nikitiuk talked to Variety at Berlin about her debut and Savychenko about the state of Ukraine’s re-building film industry: